palautatan/intro-programming/README.md

 # Introduction to Programming
 Welcome to my course!
 I am currently only teaching this to *one* student, but you are more than welcome to use my materials as reference.
+After each lesson, there are *two* challenges that accompany it.
+These challenges are indeed challenging.
+They may require more than the lesson has shown the student.
+This is where the instructor must provide plenty of extra help.
+The class model relies heavily on clear/concise communication from the instructor and that the students ask the "right" questions that get them on track.

 ## Lesson 1
 Lesson 1 is not your average "syllabus day".
 We delve straight into learning what software we need and popular objects in Python.